-Opinion 1: My independent analysis demonstrates that relevant animal and human studies do not show that modulation of the immune system is a plausible mechanistic pathway by which TCE, PCE, benzene, and vinyl chloride cause bladder cancer.
+Opinion 1: My independent analysis demonstrates that relevant animal and human studies do not show that modulation of the immune system is a plausible mechanism by which TCE, PCE, and vinyl chloride cause NHL or leukemia, nor is it a plausible mechanism by which benzene causes NHL or most leukemias.

-Opinion 2: Plaintiffs' expert, Dr. Kathleen Gilbert, has opined that TCE, PCE and benzene "causes immunotoxicity that can promote cancer development."
+Opinion 2: Plaintiffs' expert, Dr. Kathleen Gilbert, has opined that TCE "more likely than not causes immunotoxicity that can promote NHL and leukemia."
 It is my opinion that Dr. Gilbert's novel opinion is without support and is merely a hypothesis that heretofore has not been adequately tested.
-The existing data and available scientific studies do not show that perturbations of the immune system or inflammatory processes by TCE, PCE and benzene, alone or in combination, are operant mechanistically as causes of bladder cancer.
+The existing data and available scientific studies do not show that perturbations of the immune system or inflammatory processes by TCE, PCE and benzene, alone or in combination, are operant mechanistically as causes of NHL or leukemia.
 Leapfrogging over the necessity to test - a fundamental aspect of the scientific method - by adopting the mere hypothesis itself as conclusive, as Dr. Gilbert does, belies the purpose of engaging in the scientific method.

-Opinion 3: Other plaintiffs' experts (e.g., Dr. Laura M. Plunkett and Dr. Steven B. Bird), neither of whom are immunologists, opined superficially that there is an intersection between Camp Lejeune VOCs, immunotoxicity and bladder cancer etiology in their respective reports.
+Opinion 3: Other plaintiffs' experts (e.g., Dr. Lukasz Gondek, Dr. Howard Hu, Dr. Steven Bird, Dr. Timothy Mallon and Dr. Dean Felsher), none of whom are immunologists, opined superficially that there is an intersection between Camp Lejeune VOCs, immunotoxicity and NHL or leukemia etiology in their respective reports.
 Their analyses were not sufficiently detailed to reliably support the opinions asserted.
-They fail to critically analyze the data and experimental studies concerning TCE, PCE, benzene, and vinyl chloride, with respect to their posited effects on the immune system and inflammatory processes.
-The relevant studies show no effects on the immune system and inflammatory processes that could support plaintiffs' experts' opinions that TCE, PCE, benzene, and vinyl chloride can cause bladder cancer.
+They fail to critically analyze the data and experimental studies concerning TCE, PCE, benzene, and vinyl chloride, with respect to their positive effects on the immune system and inflammatory responses.
+The relevant studies show no effects on the immune system and inflammatory responses that could support plaintiffs' experts' opinions that TCE, PCE, benzene, and vinyl chloride can cause NHL or leukemia.